SynixeContractors/Crate/bin/executor/README.md

 ### Example: Checking for a new missions from GitHub

-[Scheduler] Emits event every 20 minutes
+[Executor:Scheduler] Emits event every 20 minutes
 ↓
-[Executor] Fetches JSON from GitHub, parses
+[Executor:Handler] Fetches JSON from GitHub, parses
 ↓
 [DB] Stores the missions in the database

 ### Example: Post about upcoming missions

-[Scheduler] Emits event every 5 minutes
+[Executor:Scheduler] Emits event every 5 minutes
 ↓
-[Executor] Requests scheduled missions from the database
+[Executor:Handler] Requests scheduled missions from the database
 ↓
 [DB] Fetches scheduled missions
 ↓
-[Executor] Determines if a notification should be sent
+[Executor:Handler] Determines if a notification should be sent
 ↓
 [Bot] Sends a notification to the Discord channel